Top 7 Shell Scripting Books for Beginners in 2023

 Part 4: Creating Practical Scripts includes the following:

-Chapter 24: How to put all the scripting features together to write your own scripts.
+Chapter 24: How to put all the scripting features together when writing simple script utilities.

 Chapter 25: How to store and retrieve data using databases, access data on the Internet, and send e-mail messages.